 - Hours - The number of hours students have submitted thus far

 - Goal - The set goal for volunteer hours for each student

-- Percent complete - The percentage of hours that have been submitted, compared to the overall course goal
+- Percent - The percentage of hours that have been submitted, in reference to the overall course goal

 - Join link - A link that you can send to students so that they can join the SLM User Group.